 Parameter Description CLASS=n Enables you to change the class of the specified Process in the TCQ.
 Processes remain in the TCQ until a Session Manager with a class greater than or equal to the class of the Process becomes available.
 If no such Session Manager becomes available, the Process remains pending in the TCQ.
 Use the CLASS parameter to delay or expedite the execution of a Process that has already been submitted.
 DEST=destination-node Enables you to change the destination node (SNODE) of a Process in the TCQ.
-HOLD=Yes No Call Specifies that Connect:Direct HP NonStop places the Process in the Hold queue.
-Refer to Connect:Direct HP NonStop Components on page 13 for a description of the TCQ.
+HOLD=Yes No Call Specifies that Sterling Connect:Direct for HP NonStop places the Process in the Hold queue.
+Refer to Sterling Connect:Direct for HP NonStop Components on page 11 for a description of the TCQ.
 Yes-Specifies that the Process remains in the Hold queue until one of the following events occur: A CHANGE PROCESS command releases the Process.
 A DELETE PROCESS command deletes the Process.
 If you specify both HOLD=Yes and a STARTT value, the HOLD specification takes precedence.
-Therefore, Connect:Direct HP NonStop places a Process submitted with HOLD=Yes on the Hold queue, even if you specify a start time.
+Therefore, Sterling Connect:Direct for HP NonStop places a Process submitted with HOLD=Yes on the Hold queue, even if you specify a start time.
 No-Specifies that the Process is executed as soon as possible.
-Call-Specifies that Connect:Direct HP NonStop holds the Process until the specified node starts a Process with the HP NonStop node.
-Note: Connect:Direct HP NonStop ignores the HOLD parameter when you specify RETAIN=Yes with HOLD=No or Call.
-PLEXCLASS=string Specifies a user-defined class containing up to 8 characters associated with a Connect:Direct/Server in a Connect:Direct/Plex environment.
+Call-Specifies that Sterling Connect:Direct for HP NonStop holds the Process until the specified node starts a Process with the HP NonStop node.
+Note: Sterling Connect:Direct for HP NonStop ignores the HOLD parameter when you specify RETAIN=Yes with HOLD=No or Call.
+PLEXCLASS=string Specifies a user-defined class containing up to 8 characters associated with a Sterling Connect:Direct/Server in a Sterling Connect:Direct/Plex environment.
 This represents a type of server to which you want to submit a Process, for example, TAPE.
 You may want to modify the PLEXCLASS attribute of a job in the TCQ if the SNODE application rejected the initial process execution because the PLEXCLASS value specified was incorrect.